 In This Issue

-In this issue of the Capital Markets update, we focus on the fundamentals and trends affecting national commercial real estate debt markets and feature a look at the CRE CLO market in search of value.
+In this issue of the CWCapital Markets Update, we focus on the fundamentals and trends affecting national commercial real estate debt markets.
+Our feature includes a framework for analyzing relative value in securitized SASB Office markets.
 We synthesize and present information gathered from various industry research, public resources, and our own research.

 For the complete commentary, stats and graphs:

 - The July jobs report noted that the economy continues to grow with 157,000 created this month.
 Employment in the professional and business services category grew by 51,000, with strong growth in manufacturing (37,000) and health and social services (34,000).
 Retail jobs remained relatively stable, amid declining long-term trends.

 - The unemployment rate declined to 3.9%, the lowest level since at least 2003.
 The participation rate was steady at 62.9%.
 BLS notes state outliers of Alaska currently 6.9%, and Hawaii with the lowest rate at 2.1%.
 For cities, Nashville and the San Francisco bay area previously reported the lowest rates (2.7%), Buffalo the highest at 5.8%.

 - The 10-year US Treasury yield at 2.84% has been stable below the 3.00% level for several weeks.
 We have seen continued 2/10 flattening of 44bps YTD, with the current level at a low 24bps.
 Historically, inverted yield curves can signal an economic slowdown.
 Among the many factors that could influence interest rates in the near to medium term are the Federal Reserve’s continued tightening cycle on the short end, the “unwinding” of its quantitative easing balance sheet, increased global growth and recovery, the risk of trade tariff cycles, and increased deficits as a result of tax reform.
 The Federal Reserve Bank of Atlanta forecasts 2018 US GDP growth at 4.3%.